harshitpaunikar1/yard-management-platform/.github/project-buildup-history.md

 - Task summary: Used the last day on Yard Management Platform to slow down and finish the loose ends.
 I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 A lot of the work here was really about workflow thinking, not just screens or files.
 - Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2024-01-16 - Day 12: Polish wrap

+- Task summary: Ended up revisiting this in the evening — ran the whole thing end to end again after a fresh look.
+Caught a stale import that broke the flow.
+- Deliverable: Solid now, moving on.